 WordPress Security Techniques & Plugins to Protect your Website It should be no secret by now that hacking is the new big business online.
-There seems to be at least one major hack per week being reported, not to mention smaller ones which don’t make the news.
+There seems to be at least one major hack per week being reported, not to mention smaller ones that don’t make the news.
 What chance do you, the average website owner who used a simple WordPress template to build your website, have against all of this?

 If you’re smart, if you stay on top of your website, and if you read this simple guide you have a great chance.
 Online security doesn’t have to be as complicated as learning the whole new language that is programming.
-It can be as simple as using a few key plugins, apps, and techniques that makes your website not worth the time of a hacker.
+It can be as simple as using a few key plugins, apps, and techniques that make your website not worth the time of a hacker.

 1. Every password used must be strong